commonknowledge/movement-app/scripts/organiser-glue.md

+## To Organiser

-- We're going to drop you into a WhatsApp group with a person who wants to get involved and come to the Shoreditch meeting on Sunday.
-We'd like you if it's cool to chat with them and answer any questions they might have and tell the other things they should do.
+- We're going to drop you into a WhatsApp group with a person who wants to get involved, who is coming to the `<Vague location>` meeting on `<Day>`.
+If you could chat with them a bit and answer any questions etc, that would be great.

+## To Group Once Organiser Is Added
+- Hey both!
+This is `<Organiser>`. `<Attendee>` if you have any questions about `<Day>`'s meeting in `<Location>` then now is the perfect time to ask.
+- `<Attendee>` what do you want to do at the kitchen?
+For example you could cook or if you a musician play the music etc.